How I almost built a billion dollar business

 Since 2010 I had been selling consultancy services for hardware engineering.
 It was going well but local market quickly changed and I found myself having no short term visibility on projects I could close.
 I was working basically alone and I committed the mistake of selling all the hours I could.
 Suddenly I realized I had no prospects and my contact network had run dry.

 I dreaded having to do any business development.
 I was not a salesperson, but I had devised a plan of cold calling some companies I found online listing engineering jobs.
 I thought that if I offered my services I could maybe land smaller gigs to help with their urgent needs and test the waters.
 I was impressed when my first two calls actually worked.
-One of these calls would eventually put me in contact with people that had just acquired a company providing security services.
-We would start a partnership to revolutionize the market (play grandiose documentary music here).
+One of these calls would eventually put me in contact with a group that had just acquired a company providing security services.
+Little, did I know..
+This would be the beginning of a long path to revolutionize the transportation market (play grandiose documentary music here and end it with an out tune trumpet).

 It seems I’ve lost my email history from a previous account, but it all points to this product being conceived during the year of 2012.
 I began working on a firmware for a GPS tracking device and an online monitoring platform designed for the container transportation market.
 I did not charge for the project itself.
 I decided I had to stop selling hours and start working on products with a longer lifespan.
 I would earn based on a licensing model.
 Technically, it was working well.
 Financially… let’s just say It was a lot of work for what I got paid.
 I fell for projections that until this date..
 I have yet to reach.